-Upon being diagnosed with diabetes, your risk of developing foot problems rises significantly due to two common features of the disease:
+Some will help you to manage your condition, while others aim to prevent some of the complications which commonly arise.
+For example, as a diabetic, your risk of developing foot problems rises significantly due to two common features of the disease:

 - Reduced blood flow to the feet – which means any sores or other problems will take longer to heal; and

-- Reduced sensitivity of the nervous system – which means the diabetic individual may not even notice pain or sores developing on their feet and lower limbs in the first place.
+- Reduced sensitivity of the nervous system – which means the diabetic individual may not even notice blisters, pain or sores developing on their feet and lower limbs in the first place.

-What is a Diabetic Foot Assessment?
+What’s Involved in a Diabetic Foot Assessment?

 As part of a diabetic foot assessment, your podiatrist will check: